 Violation of an abuse complaint in Providence Family court or a District Court abuse RO may be a violation of probation, conditions of bail or conditions of a one year filing.
 There are two types of Rhode Island Family Court Restraining orders, (1) “Complaint Protection from Abuse” and (2) a civil restraining order.

 Is Violating a Family Court civil restraining order, which is not an order protection from abuse, a crime?

 No. A violation of a Newport, Washington, Kent or Providence County civil, domestic Family Court restraining order that is NOT a Complaint Protection from Abuse RO is not a crime.
 The police will not make an arrest if someone violates one of these RO unless the actions and conduct of such violation is a crime in itself.
 If a husband, wife or other domestic litigant violates this kind of RO, it may be is punishable by a contempt finding and contempt penalty.

 Civil domestic Restraining orders are not as powerful nor effective as Complaint protection from abuse restraining orders.
 Civil domestics restraining orders are usually an order in a RI divorce, post divorce or miscellaneous custody or visitation cause of action.

-In a complaint protection from abuse filed in RI Family Court may the justice issue orders concerning visitation, child custody and child support.
+In a complaint protection from abuse may the justice issue orders concerning visitation, child custody and child support

 Yes.
 In a Complaint Protection from Abuse case, the RI Family Court can award temporary child support, visitation, and temporary custody of the children.
 The Court can also award visitation and in some instances may order supervised visitation.
 The Court can order that the Defendant vacate forthwith and remain out of the household.
 The Court can also order that a person take batterers classes or drug and alcohol counseling.
 The Court can order drug and alcohol testing.
 The Court can also order the Defendant to surrender possession of all firearms / guns to the Police department.